Freeport

 Problem

-Accessing ownership of fine arts isn’t that accessible to many people.
-Freeport aims to democratize art ownership and enable users to use their shares as liquidity for DeFi uses.
-Opening up ownership to more people and using blockchains for user security and autonomy.
+Ownership of fine art is not accessible to most people.
+Freeport aims to democratize art ownership and let users use their shares as liquidity for DeFi, opening up ownership to more people while leaning on blockchains for user security and autonomy.

 Architecture

-Given the project's aim of giving art/asset ownership the SEC and regulations played a huge role in how the app could function along with the partners needed to meet compliance.
-The frontend focus was on creating a personal and engaging experience for the user enabling them to view their assets and have DeFi utility to take out liquidity or view them in a fun 3D manner.
-On the backend was a Node.js api handling authentication of users with SIWE (Sign in with Ethereum) and connecting with external providers to place buy/sell orders on assets.
+Given the project’s aim of giving art and asset ownership, the SEC and regulations played a huge role in how the app could function along with the partners needed to meet compliance.
+The frontend focus was on creating a personal and engaging experience that let users view their assets and use DeFi utility to take out liquidity or view assets in a 3D gallery.
+The backend was a Node.js API handling authentication with SIWE (Sign in with Ethereum) and connecting with external providers to place buy and sell orders on assets.

 Development

 When joining this project it was at an early stage with only a blog page built.
-1st focus was building authentication which being a web3 app we used email login & SIWE to enable users to use their email without a password alongside crypto wallet.
-The focus then shifted towards notifications, a profile page and the art gallery which were E2E features starting from the database schema using Prisma and GraphQL.
-In addition I created smart contracts to enable the liquidity pool feature offered by the app, that enabled user to access asset liquidity for DeFi protocols.
+The first focus was building authentication.
+Being a web3 app we used email login and SIWE so users could authenticate via email without a password alongside a crypto wallet.
+Focus then shifted toward notifications, a profile page, and the art gallery, which were complete features starting from the database schema using Prisma and GraphQL.
+In addition, I created smart contracts to enable the liquidity pool feature offered by the app, letting users access asset liquidity for DeFi protocols.

 Learnings

-Being a contract role I was able to learn a ton in a short period of time.
-First developing and deploying contracts to a testnet was great experience in Solidity development and gave me confidence to continue building contracts.
-Also working on a very early project allowed me to gain the vantage point of how development is at that stage.
+Being a contract role, I was able to learn a ton in a short period of time.
+Developing and deploying contracts to a testnet was great experience in Solidity development and gave me confidence to keep building contracts.
+Working on a very early project also gave me a vantage point on how development looks at that stage.
 Having full autonomy for certain functionality showed where I can improve as a developer and iterate faster.